-We all use one or more antivirus software, Internet Security Suite or a Firewall software on our Windows computer.
-We keep them updated, go for zero-day patches, and keep hunting forbetter combination of anti-malware for better protections.
-But what most anti-malware do is that they provide us with application level security.
+We all use one or more antivirus software, Internet Security Suite, or Firewall software on our Windows computer.
+We keep them updated, go for zero-day patches, and keep hunting for a better combination of anti-malware for better protections.
+But what most anti-malware do is that they provide us with application-level security.
 This is because the anti-virus is itself loaded as an application.
 With such a system, our computers are still at danger during boot and also while invoking any other program.
 What we need to tackle such threats is an operating system that works like an anti-malware.

 Any computer is most vulnerable just when you press the Power button.
 When it is booting, there is a time gap between loading critical OS components and then the anti-malware.
 This gap is used by many malware to manipulate the boot process and thereby compromise the computer or network.

 Most of the advanced operating systems now apply different techniques to prevent boot-hijacking.
 One of the most accepted methods is Trusted Booting.
 In this method, the operating system first loads a component that verifies if the other components being loaded are indeed operating system files or files need to run a particular application.
 If it finds any anomalies, the boot process is terminated.

 Likewise, for “secure applications”, that are considered part of the operating system and which are required by the OS to work properly, the app signature is determined by the Trusted Start process.
 If it appears hazy, it won’t load and you may or may not receive an error message based upon the nature of the application.

 Windows boot-time anti-malware protection